 Weather

 June is the first month of winter in New Zealand.
 In the north, this means rain and cool temperatures.
-In the south, colder temperatures on the coast (although snow at sea level is rare), and snow in the mountains.
+In the south, it means colder temperatures on the coast (although snow at sea level is rare) and snow in the mountains.
+Northland is nicknamed the "winterless north" because it's subtropical with its temps warmer than the rest of the country.
+It's not uncommon for daytime highs to reach 59°F (15°C) even in winter.
+But, Northland (as well as Auckland and other parts of the upper North Island) also gets a lot of rain between June and August.

-As a rule, the further south you travel in New Zealand, the colder the winter.
+As a rule, the farther south you travel, the colder the winter.
 But, the Nelson, Tasman, and Marlborough regions at the top of the South Island are famous for their sunny weather.
-The city of Nelson regularly takes top honor as the sunniest place in New Zealand.
-While the winters are cool here, there is a lot of sunshine, and the 'top of the south' is a great place to be in winter.
+The city of Nelson regularly takes top honors as the country's sunniest place.
+While the winters are cool here, there's a lot of sunshine, and the "top of the south" is a great place to be in winter.
+Maximum temperatures in Wellington and Christchurch are around 53°F (12°C).
+These cities are coastal, and inland towns are generally much colder.
+Queenstown gets highs of 50°F (10°C), although in reality, it will usually feel much colder than this, especially when winds come off the snowy mountains nearby.

-Crowds and Costs
+Crowds & Costs

-June is low tourism season in many parts of New Zealand, but it's the start of the ski season in the mountains, making it busy in some parts of the country.
+June is low season in many parts of New Zealand, but it's the start of the ski season in the mountains, making it busy in some parts of the country.
 It's only possible to ski in the North Island around the Tongariro National Park area, but there are many ski fields in the South Island.

 Where to Go